Integralist/integralist.co.uk/content/posts/designing-for-simplicity.md

 ![Broker Renderer Pattern Push Model](/assets/img/broker-renderer-pattern-push-model.png)

+> [!NOTE]
-> Note: for brevity, in the above diagram, I'm not demonstrating either the caching of broker requests or the sequencing requirements (i.e. the storing off the version of a message into DynamoDB).
+> for brevity, in the above diagram, I'm not demonstrating either the caching of broker requests or the sequencing requirements (i.e. the storing off the version of a message into DynamoDB).
 As mentioned before, some queues have different guarantees and so I didn't want the diagram to be too tightly coupled to DynamoDB's implementation

 There is another concern that we've accounted for, but I've left out for brevity, which is AWS S3's "eventual consistency" model.
 But I think for now this explanation should be enough to give you an idea of how the pattern works.